bnicenboim/pangoling/README.md

 Review](https://badges.ropensci.org/575_status.svg)](https://github.com/ropensci/software-review/issues/575)
 <!-- badges: end -->

-`pangoling`\[1\] is an R package for estimating the log-probabilities of words in a given context using transformer models.
+`pangoling`[^1] is an R package for estimating the predictability of words in a given context using transformer models.
 The package provides an interface for utilizing pre-trained transformer models (such as GPT-2 or BERT) to obtain word probabilities.
-These log-probabilities are often utilized as predictors in psycholinguistic studies.
+These word probabilities are often utilized as predictors in psycholinguistic studies.
 This package can be useful for researchers in the field of psycholinguistics who want to leverage the power of transformer models in their work.

 The package is mostly a wrapper of the python package [`transformers`](https://pypi.org/project/transformers/) to process data in a convenient format.

-## Important\!
+## Important!
 Limitations and bias

 The training data of the most popular models (such as GPT-2) haven’t been released, so one cannot inspect it.
 It’s clear that the data